 Tomlinson & McTighe, Integrating Differentiated Instruction and Understanding by Design, 2006

-Our district's model for differentiated instruction is a collaborative model.
-One DST (differentiation support teacher) is at each of our elementary schools and two are at our middle school and our junior high.
-Working together as a team, all teachers can plan and carry out effective, content-rich ways to provide all students with learning experiences and challenges from the district curriculum at a level that matches their needs, readiness, and potential.
+District 39's instructional model is to differentiate instruction.
+All teachers plan and deliver effective, content-rich ways to provide all students with learning experiences and challenges from the district curriculum at a level that matches their needs and readiness.

 Classroom Teachers/Content Area Teachers/Related Arts and Specials Teachers